elastic/connectors-ruby/README.md

 #### Current connector clients

 The connector clients implemented in this repository are [mongodb](/lib/connectors/mongodb), [gitlab](/lib/connectors/gitlab) and [example connector](lib/connectors/example).
-None of those are production ready clients - rather, they are functional examples, which you can use as a base for your own work.
+None of those are production-ready clients - rather, they are functional examples, which you can use as a base for your own work.

 - The `example` connector is the most basic and doesn't have any integration with the third-party data source - it just returns some stub data to ingest.
 - The `mongodb` connector is a MongoDB-based connector.
-It is lacking some features that one would definitely want in production - for example it does not implement any kind of authentication and it only works with a single collection, but it is still a good example of how to use the connector framework for handling the data from this kind of a document storage.
+It is lacking some features that one would definitely want in production - for example it does not implement any kind of authentication and it only works with a single collection, but it is still a good example of how to use the connector framework for handling the data from this kind of document storage.
-- The `gitlab` connector is the most involved out of the three but is is also missing a lot of features - for one, it only grabs the projects and leaves aside all the other types of content, like files, folders, issues etc. In the current simplified version, it also doesn't synchronize document permissions.
+- The `gitlab` connector is the most involved out of the three but is also missing a lot of features - for one, it only grabs the projects and leaves aside all the other types of content, like files, folders, issues, etc. In the current simplified version, it also doesn't synchronize document permissions.
 But it implements the authentication via an API token, and it has the most developed class structure, which is easily extendable.

 #### System Requirements

-Under Linux or Macos, you can run the application using Docker or directly on your system.
+Under Linux or MacOS, you can run the application using Docker or directly on your system.

 For the latter you will need:
 - rbenv (see [rbenv installation](https://github.com/rbenv/rbenv#installation))